CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Voting-Methods.md

 In principle, this does not particularly disturb Condorcet's methods, since they are based on the Pairwise.

 This is more annoying for other methods like Borda, Instant-runoff or Ftpt. these methods being based on the rank assigned.
 How each handles these cases is specified below.
-Keep in ming that it can varies depending on the implementations.
-Some choices had to be made for this one.
+Keep in mind that it can varies depending on the implementations.
+Some choices had to be made for each of them.

 ## Implementation comments